FabioMiguel2000/Augmented-Sword/README.md

 2. Delete the local repository.

 ## Virtual Sword Display Modes
 After running the program, the device's default webcam will be used to capture the image.
 The image will be processed and the result will be displayed in a new window.
-In this project we use ArUcO markers that can be found [here](https://chev.me/arucogen/).
 The user can then display a virtual sword using one of two methods:

+**Note:** In this project we use ArUcO markers that can be found [here](https://chev.me/arucogen/).

 ### Simple Mode - Flat Cardboard Cutout (2 ArUcO Markers)
 - A planar object with the markers 0 and 1.